MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-hybrid.md

 -->

 Lifecycle Workflows allow you to create workflows that can be triggered for users based on joiner, mover, or leaver scenarios.
 With hybrid support, you are able to trigger these workflows for users synced from on-premises Active Directory to Microsoft Entra ID.
+This is accomplished by allowing you to create a task enabling an on-premises user account, so that you are able to run other tasks in a workflow for the user.
+You are also able to disable, or even delete, a user account when they are no longer active in your organization.
 This allows you to use workflows to automate tasks across the lifecycle of users in your hybrid environment.
+Using Lifecycle Workflows with hybrid users requires additional prerequisites.
+For more information on these prerequisites, see: [Prerequisites](manage-workflow-onprem.md#prerequisites)

 <!-- 3.
 Prerequisites --------------------------------------------------------------------